 3. Year-end summative assessments, such as the SAGE exam, measure whether a student is on the path to college- and career-readiness.
 SAGE, which is administered in grades 3-10, is a gauge of whether students are meeting educational standards.
 These tests can help determine course placement.
 They can also assist the District and local school in directing resources to groups of students who need more support and determine if improvement strategies are working.

-5. Year-end testing isn’t going away.
-Getting rid of annual statewide testing would undermine the ability of educators, parents, and policymakers to direct limited resources toward preparing all students for the rigors of college and careers.
+5. Year-end testing helps schools direct resources.
+Test results help educators, parents, and policymakers direct limited resources toward preparing all students for the rigors of college and careers.